redhat-cop/monitoring/README.md

 * setup-ssl-exporter - deploys ssl exporter in docker container.
 This exporter should be running locally on prometheus instance
+* setup-openstack-exporter - deploys openstack exporter in docker container.
+This exporter should be running locally on prometheus instance
 * setup-bind-exporter - deploys bind exporter in docker container.
 This exporter should be running on target host
 * setup-haproxy-exporter - deploys haproxy exporter in docker container.
 This exporter should be running on target host
 * setup-node-exporter - deploys node exporter in docker container.
 This exporter should be running on target host